News and Awards

 Congrats to our co-director Katharine Hayhoe who was named on the World's Greatest Leader list by Fortune for 2017.
 Click here to learn more.

 Our co-director, Katharine Hayhoe was chosen to speak at South By South Lawn: A White House Festival of Ideas, Arts, and Action.
 Where she had the honor of participating in a conversation with President Obama and Leonardo DiCaprio about the importance of taking action on climate change.
 If you missed their discussion watch it here.

 In September 2016, the National Sierra Club honored Dr. Katharine Hayhoe as one of the winners of The Distinguished Service Award.
 This award honors people in public service for long-term commitment to conservation.
 They honored Dr. Hayhoe as she has dedicated her life to educating the public about the environment.

-Keep up with the CSC on Facebook and Twitter
+Keep up with the Climate Center on Facebook and Twitter

-The TTU-CSC Facebook page is updated everyday with helpful posts featuring news articles about climate science and what is happening to our environment.
+The Climate Center Facebook page is updated everyday with helpful posts featuring news articles about climate science and what is happening to our environment.
 We encourage you to go check out the page and like it!
-We also post when the CSC will be having events.
-During Texas Tech University's winter break we will not have our regular events.
-We will start up our regular events back up in February.
+We also post when the Climate Center has upcoming events.
 Our Twitter is also updated daily with other news articles in relevance to climate change.